owen-ross-cs/Port-Scanner/README.md

 ### Implementation Breakdown
 #### TCP Header Construction
-The first part of this script is creating the TCP header.
-To create the TCP header, I decided to set every value for the header field then convert all of the data into byte objects.
-A TCP header has around 9 fields which determine the type and function of the packet.
+The first part of this script constructs the TCP header by manually defining each field before the data is converted into byte objects.

+A TCP header has multiple fields which determine how a packet should be processed.
 Below is a diagram of a TCP header:
 ![TCP_Header](https://github.com/user-attachments/assets/ef7a3bc2-10d5-46c5-94c0-f2df6e06ea46)
 Ref 1.
 Diagram of TCP header, from: https://www.geeksforgeeks.org/computer-networks/tcp-ip-packet-format/

-Since I am creating a port scanner, I needed to create a SYN TCP header.
-To do this I set the SYN flag bit to 1, while not setting any other flag.
-If the port is open it will recieve the SYN packet and send a SYN ACK.
+Since this scanner performs a SYN scan, only the SYN flag is set while all the other flags are not set.
+The source port and sequence number are randomized to simulate legitimate connection attempts and avoid reuse patterns.
+The TCP flags are combined using bit shifting to produce a single flag byte.
 Below is the code for creating the TCP header:
 ```python
 ''' Setting all of the values for the TCP header '''
 # Setting the TCP source port by generating a random number between 49152 and 65535, which are used for temporary connections